 Agency staff members interviewed for this report were primarily senior employees responsible for interactions with OIRA regarding all or a large range of their agencies' rules.
 A total of 14 senior employees were interviewed, representing 11 cabinet departments and agencies that have experienced delays in the reviews of their rules by OIRA.
 To allow these employees to comment as candidly as possible, they were allowed to provide their views anonymously, and were assured that the names of their agencies would not be disclosed.
 This report does not seek to capture the extent to which their views are representative of the agencies for which they work, or of other agencies.

-Other individuals interviewed for this report included two former OIRA administrators, Sally Katzen (administrator from 1993 until 1998) and Susan Dudley (administrator from 2007 until 2009).
-The author and representatives from the Administrative Conference of the United States (ACUS) discussed the report with current and former OIRA officials from the Obama Administration, and this report reflects those discussions.
-Former OIRA administrator Cass Sunstein (September 2009 until August 2012) declined to participate in the study, but his relevant articles have been incorporated into this study.
+Current OIRA officials were contacted at the start of this project, but they declined to provide their perspectives as to the reasons for the lengthy reviews concluded in 2012 and 2013.
+The author discussed the reasons for the lengthy reviews with former OIRA officials in the Obama Administration, but they required that the discussions be off the record.
+To provide reactions to the senior agency employees' comments, the author obtained comments (both on and off the record) from two former OIRA administrators - Sally Katzen (administrator from 1993 until 1998) and Susan Dudley (administrator from 2007 until 2009) - and from Michael Fitzpatrick (former associate administrator during the Obama Administration and senior advisor to the administrator during the Clinton Administration).
+At the end of the project, the author and representatives from the Administrative Conference of the United States (ACUS) discussed the report with current and former OIRA officials, and this report reflects those discussions.
+Former OIRA administrator Cass Sunstein (September 2009 until August 2012) declined to participate in the study, but some of his relevant articles have been incorporated into this study.